Hunger is a tragic side effect of the coronavirus.

 Big Bus Food Truck

-The YMCA is taking food distribution on the road, and we need volunteers to help!
+The YMCA is also taking food distribution on the road.
 For nearly a year, the Wake County Public School System has been delivering meals to children and their families in Wake County.

-Beginning February 22, the YMCA is taking over school meal deliveries to neighborhoods and hotels across Wake County.
+In February, the YMCA took over school meal deliveries to neighborhoods and hotels across Wake County.
 This work is in partnership with Wake County Public Schools, Activate Good and Wake County Government.

 Delivery and Volunteer Information